palaksriv/payment-gateway-integration/README.md

-\---

-\## Terminal 2 — Payment Integration Service
+\### Start the Payment Integration Service

-Activate the virtual environment:
+In a second PowerShell terminal: